 Antimicrobial resistance (AMR) has been called the global health crisis of our time.
-On December 1, 2018, all medically important antimicrobials will be available by prescription only.
+As of December 1, 2018, all medically important antimicrobials are available by prescription only.
 Preventing AMR is everyone's responsibility!

 Learn about antimicrobial stewardship